gabriel-nt/gabriel-nt/README.md

 My name is Gabriel Teixeira and i'm a Full Stack Júnior developer.

 - ✅ Javascript / PHP / MySLQ / HTML / CSS / Jquery
-- 📕 Learning React, React Native, Node.js, Typescript e Postgres.
+- 📕 Learning React, React Native, Node.js, Typescript and Postgres.
 - 📖 I have interest in Next.js, Angular, Laravel and Flutter

 I Also work as a developer frontend and backend in [H.Studio](http://hstudio.com.br/)